I Tried The World's First Robot Manicure

 That's part of the robot's appeal, it's not too precious.
 "This is so fast and cheap that you could change your polish every day if you want," explains Sunden.
 As for eventual scaling and distribution — or where you can find a Clockwork machine to try it yourself — that's still TBD.
 "We're looking into retail partners, airports, hotels, apartment complexes, and possibly corporate buildings," Apte says.
 She adds that the goal of Clockwork is not replace nail salons, but instead serve as an alternative, on-the-go option.

-As of now, there are only four total Clockwork machines in the world, two are located in San Francisco and are open for 10-minute, $8 appointments, which anyone in the Bay Area can book on the Clockwork site.
+As of now, there are only four total Clockwork machines in the world, two are located in San Francisco and are open for 10-minute, $8 USD appointments (approximately £5.80) which anyone in the Bay Area can book on the Clockwork site.
 The machine currently sitting in the employee's lounge at 30 Rock is not open to the general public quite yet.
 There's still a ways to go in terms of scaling and manufacturing the technology.
 But hey, it's a startup — and there is a growth trajectory.
 "The hope is to eventually have a Clockwork whenever you are, so you don't have to go to it," explains Sunden of the company's vision.
-Which means it might not be too long before there's a Clockwork nail bot in the Delta lounge at JFK, or even your own office lobby.
+Which means it might not be too long before there's a Clockwork nail bot in an airport lounge or even your own office lobby.